LonamiWebs/Telethon/readthedocs/extra/examples/chats-and-channels.rst

 .. code-block:: python

     from telethon.tl.functions.channels import EditAdminRequest
-    from telethon.tl.types import ChannelAdminRights
+    from telethon.tl.types import ChatAdminRights

     # You need both the channel and who to grant permissions
     # They can either be channel/user or input channel/input user.
     #
-    # ChannelAdminRights is a list of granted permissions.
+    # ChatAdminRights is a list of granted permissions.
     # Set to True those you want to give.
-    rights = ChannelAdminRights(
+    rights = ChatAdminRights(
         post_messages=None,
         add_admins=None,
         invite_users=None,